Blackadder: Guest cast

-Ben Elton's arrival after the first series heralded the more frequent recruitment of comic actors from the alternative comedy era for guest appearances, including Robbie Coltrane, Rik Mayall (who had appeared in the final episode of the first series as "Mad Gerald"), Adrian Edmondson, Nigel Planer, Mark Arden, Stephen Frost, Chris Barrie and Jeremy Hardy.
+Ben Elton's arrival, from Blackadder II onwards, heralded the more frequent recruitment of comic actors from the alternative comedy era for guest appearances, including Robbie Coltrane, Rik Mayall (who had appeared in the final episode of The Black Adder as "Mad Gerald"), Adrian Edmondson, Nigel Planer, Mark Arden, Stephen Frost, Chris Barrie, Jim Sweeney, Steve Steen and Jeremy Hardy.
 Elton himself played an anarchist in Blackadder the Third.

-Gabrielle Glaister played Bob, an attractive girl who poses as a man, in both series 2 and 4.
-Rik Mayall plays Lord Flashheart, a vulgar friend in his first appearance and then a successful rival of Blackadder in later episodes of series 2 and 4.
+Gabrielle Glaister played Bob, an attractive girl who poses as a man, in both Blackadder II and Blackadder Goes Forth, where in the latter her official title is Driver Parkhurst.
+One episode each of Blackadder II and Blackadder Goes Forth feature Rik Mayall as Lord Flashheart, a vulgar friend in his first appearance and then a successful rival of Blackadder in his second.
 He also played a decidedly Flashheart-like Robin Hood in Back & Forth.
-Lee Cornes also appeared in an episode of all three Curtis-Elton series.
-He appeared as a guard in the episode "Chains" of Blackadder II; as the poet Shelley in the episode "Ink and Incapability' of Blackadder the Third; and as firing squad soldier Private Fraser in the episode "Corporal Punishment" of Blackadder Goes Forth.
+Lee Cornes appeared in one episode each of the Curtis/Elton-written series; as a guard in the Blackadder II episode "Chains"; as the poet Shelley in the Blackadder the Third episode "Ink and Incapability"; and as firing squad soldier Private Fraser in the Blackadder Goes Forth episode "Corporal Punishment".